-As mentioned in my previous post Riverbed has a joined SaaS optimization solution with Akamai called Steelhead Cloud Accelerator.
+As mentioned in my previous post Riverbed has a joint SaaS optimization solution with Akamai called Steelhead Cloud Accelerator.
 In this blog post I will show you how to use this technology to accelerate your salesforce (people and the application).

 The picture below is a diagram of the lab environment I’ll be using for this setup.